-I learned that the method you use to tie your kids’ shoes has a direct impact in keeping their feet and legs healthy.
+The method you use to tie your kids’ shoes has a direct impact on keeping your child’s feet and legs healthy.

-This shoe lacing technique will have a remarkable difference in how your kids’ shoes FIT and FEEL, and you should try this method in your own shoes to see how it feels.
+This shoe lacing technique will prevent your kids’ heels from coming up the shoes, and you should try this method in your shoes to see how it feels.

 Have you ever tried this shoe lacing technique before?
-Are you familiar with a good lacing technique for kids with a wide foot at the front but a narrow heel?
-Please share your thoughts and experiences below so we can all benefit from your experiences!
+Are you familiar with another good lacing technique for kids with a wide foot at the front but a narrow heel?
+Please share your thoughts and experiences below so other parents can benefit from your experiences.